guardian/pan-domain-authentication/README.md

 multifactorGroupId=group@2fa_admin_user
 ```

-There is a corresponding (publicly available) file called example.com.settings.public.
+There is a corresponding (publically available) file called example.com.settings.public.
 The contents of the file looks like:

 ``` ini